swiftlang/swift-evolution/proposals/NNNN-contiguous-collection.md

   cases but not others.
 For example, a ring buffer might often not have wrapped around, so can provide a single contiguous buffer sometimes, but not always.
   Trapping then would lead to unpredictable crashes.

+### `Array` and lazy bridging

+The conformance of `Array` to these protocols presents a particular concern.

+`Array` at its core is a contiguously stored block of memory, and so naturally lends itself to conformance to `ContiguousCollection`.
+However, this has one specific carved-out exception on Darwin platforms for the purposes of Objective-C interop.
+When an `NSArray` of classes is bridged from Objective-C code, it remains as an `NSArray`, and the `Array` forwards element accesses to that bridged `NSArray`.

+This is very different from `NSArray` itself, which abstracts away the storage to a much greater degree, giving it flexibility to present an "array-like" interface to multiple different backings.

+Here's a run-down of when Array will be contiguously stored:

+- Arrays created in Swift will **always** be contiguously stored;

+- Arrays of structs and enums will **always** be contiguously stored;

+- Arrays on platforms without an Objective-C runtime (i.e. non-Darwin platforms) are **always** contiguously stored;

+- The only time an array **won't** be contiguously stored is if it is of classes and has been bridged from an `NSArray`.
+Even then, in many cases, the NSArray will be contiguously stored and could present a pointer at no or amortized cost.

+These caveats should be documented clearly on both the protocol and on `Array`.
+Note that in use cases such as the `vDSP` family of functions, this is not a concern as the element types involved are structs.
+The documented caveat approach has precedent in several places already in Swift: the conformance of floating-point types to `Comparable`, the complexity of operations like `first` and `last` on some lazy random-access types, and of the existing implementation of `withUnsafeBufferPointer` on `Array` itself.

+Note that these caveats only apply to the un-mutable variant.
+The first thing an array does when you call a mutating method is ensure that it's uniquely referenced and contiguous, so even lazily bridged arrays will become contiguous at that point.
+This copying occurs naturally in other cases, such as multiply-referenced CoW buffers.